-The Panhellenic Council (PHC) is the governing council for the six Panhellenic sororities on campus.
-The PHC supports the Panhellenic community and interfraternal relations between CMU's Panhellenic sororities and the greater Carnegie Mellon Greek community.
+The Panhellenic Council (PHC) is the governing council for the six National Panhellenic sororities on campus.
+The PHC supports the Panhellenic community and interfraternal relations between CMU's Panhellenic sororities and the greater Carnegie Mellon fraternity and sorority community.
 The PHC, through its all-sorority programming efforts, promotes superior scholarship, leadership development and dissemination of information important to members in the Panhellenic community.
 The PHC is the coordinating body for recruitment and represents the single largest women's organization on campus.

 Panhellenic Sorority Recruitment (PSR)